b1nary/rutui/README.md

 # RuTui
-![RuTui Logo](http://i.imgur.com/cu0yNM3.png "RuTui Logo") RuTui is a lightweight, pure ruby alternative to known commandline interface frameworks like nCurses, also in my opinion, kinda better than the built in Curses.
-(Sure why else had i created this?)
-Well what i wanted was a library where i can feel free, dont be lamed with DOS's 16 colors default and crazy, nearly C-like statements to create my little cli.
-This is the result, or the beginning of it.
+![RuTui Logo](http://i.imgur.com/cu0yNM3.png "RuTui Logo") RuTui is a lightweight, pure ruby alternative to known commandline interfaces like nCurses.
+Most CLI/TUI Frameworks sit on an C like approach, are very limited or are just not beautiful enough to use.
+This lib aims to be different, to be easy, modular and just Ruby like to handle.
+There is an inbuild color support and input controlling which sits on top of unix standard, so please note: no use on windows!

 [**Take a look at the wiki**](https://github.com/b1nary/rutui/wiki)